College Park Airport: History

 In 1918, after a three-month trial with the War Department beginning May 15, the Post Office Department inaugurated the first Postal Airmail Service from College Park, serving Philadelphia and New York City (Belmont Park).
 Flights from College Park continued until 1921.
 The compass rose and original airmail hangar remain at the modern airport as a witness to this history.
 The airport code "CGS" originally referred to the airport's purpose in the 1930s as an airmail station (CGS = ColleGe Station).

 In 1920, Emile and Henry Berliner (father and son) brought their theories of vertical flight to the field and in 1924 made the first controlled helicopter flight.

-From 1927 until 1933, the Bureau of Standards developed and tested the first radio navigational aids for use in "blind" or bad weather flying.
+From 1927 until 1933, the National Bureau of Standards developed and tested the first radio navigational aids for use in "blind" or bad weather flying.
 This was the forerunner of the modern Instrument Landing System used today by aircraft.

-In 1937 the Engineering & Research Corporation (ERCO), based across the street (Good Luck Rd, now Campus Drive) in nearby Riverdale, Maryland, used the airport to test fly the early model of the Ercoupe, an airplane designed to be spin-proof.
+In 1937, the Engineering & Research Corporation (ERCO), based across the street (Good Luck Rd, now Campus Drive) in nearby Riverdale, Maryland, used the airport to test fly the early model of the Ercoupe, an airplane designed to be spin-proof.

 George Brinckerhoff took over management of the Airfield and ran it from 1927 until 1959, hosting numerous airshows and teaching hundreds of pilots to fly during his tenure.

 The Maryland-National Capital Park and Planning Commission (M-NCPPC) purchased the Airport in 1973 and it was added to the National Register of Historic Places in 1977.
 A small museum was established in 1981 drawing 400–500 visitors on a weekend.
 Today it is run as both a historic site and operating airport whose history is depicted in the 27000 sqft College Park Aviation Museum.

 Since the 9/11 attacks, and owing to the airport's proximity to the national capital, the operations of the airport have been severely restricted by the Transportation Security Administration in the interest of national security, but civilian pilots are still free to use the airport after going through a one-time background check procedure.

 In 2015, Southern Management Corporation proposed a 233 foot, 13-story hotel on University of Maryland property in the approach path of the airport.
 The project was approved by the county but exceeded a 198 foot tall FAA limit for a building at location in the flight path, prompting a redesign as a 10-story hotel.
 Ground was broken for the hotel later in 2015 and opened in 2017.

-In 2022, Tailwind Air announced plans to begin a scheduled flight service from College Park to Manhattan Skyport Marina, on Manhattan's East Side, on board a Cessna Grand Caravan.
+In 2022, Tailwind Air announced plans to begin a scheduled flight service from College Park to Skyport Marina, on Manhattan's East Side, on board a Cessna Grand Caravan.
 Service was set to begin on September 13, but service was delayed due to security concerns from the Transportation Security Administration and the Federal Aviation Administration.